Spring has officially sprung, which means that the carefree days of summer are just around the corner.

 Flying kits, playing catch, chasing a Frisbee, swinging and swimming; there’s so much fun to be had outside during the summer season.
 Before you and your loved ones head outside, make sure everyone is aware of the electrical hazards that exist and how they can be avoided:

 - Steer clear of power lines.
 Explain to children that they should never touch a power line, not even with a toy or a stick.
 It should be assumed that all power lines are live and dangerous, and touching one could cause serious harm.
-If a downed power line is ever spotted, stay far away and contact a utility company.
+If a downed power line is ever spotted, stay far away and contact a utility company or electrical contractor long island.
+Commercial building can loose a lot of business if a frayed line meets with a stray piece of material, which can disrupt business.

 - Play in wide open spaces, especially when playing with kites, remote controlled airplanes or anything else that is airborne.
 If these items are played with near power lines, there is a risk that they could get stuck in the lines, which could be extremely dangerous.